ichiLamuchy/Mobile-Web-Google-Scholarship/Responsive_Pattern.md

 #### How To Make Responsive

-    1:  Set the device  as small as possible on Developer Tool
+    1:  Set the device as small as possible on Developer's Tool
     2:  Set viewport on Headder on index.html
     3:  Make all width 100% if they are less than 100% fixed Tap area at least 48px